 Some colours work beautifully with one another.
 Others, not so much.
 Here we look at the failsafe options you can keep referring back to time and time again to ensure your separates are perfectly matched, no matter what.

 There are very few colours navy doesn’t work with, but there are a select few that it complements so wonderfully it was almost as though they were designed to sit next to each other.
 One such hue is khaki.
 The beauty of this combination is that it works both ways round (top or bottom), but we’re going to focus on a navy blazer with khaki trousers.

 First, use a base layer to anchor the outfit.
 A white shirt, earthy roll neck or dark T-shirt would work nicely.
 If the occasion calls for it you could even add a waistcoat – something autumnal like a brown or beige textured wool would work well.
 Then it’s just a case of matching the suit trousers to your shoes.
 Try going for Oxfords or loafers in either a deep brown or black.

-Blue Jacket With White Trousers
+Blue Blazer With White Trousers

 White trousers and tailoring is a bold style move, but one that can really pay off.
 So don’t let the Italian menswear mavens have all the fun, grab yourself a slice of the high-contrast action too – just watch where you’re sitting when you’re out and about.